nictryx/house-price-prediction/README.md

-# Housing Prices Prediction using ML
+# House Prices Prediction using ML

 ## About The Project